Category Archives: Flute Players

 A short video clip of Molly playing her Martin Doyle flute can be seen here:

-Molly Pittendrigh – Video Clips | Martin Doyle Flutes »
+Molly Pittendrigh Video Clip | Youtube »

-Leonora Lyne Playing A B Flute
+Leonora Lyne Playing a B Flute

 Leonora Lyne playing a Martin Doyle B flute